neoclide/coc-tsserver/Readme.md

   Valid options: ["off","messages","verbose"]
 - `tsserver.enableTracing`: Enables tracing TS server performance to a directory.
 These trace files can be used to diagnose TS Server performance issues.
 The log may contain file paths, source code, and other potentially sensitive information from your project.
 Default: `false`
 - `tsserver.pluginPaths`: Additional paths to discover TypeScript Language Service plugins.
 Default: `[]`
+- `tsserver.preferGoToSourceDefinition`: Makes Go to Definition avoid type declaration files when possible by triggering Go to Source Definition instead.
+Requires using TypeScript 4.7+ in the workspace.
+Default: `false`
 - `tsserver.reportStyleChecksAsWarnings`: Report style checks as warnings.
 Default: `true`
 - `tsserver.implicitProjectConfig.checkJs`: Enable checkJs for implicit project Default: `false`
 - `tsserver.implicitProjectConfig.module`: Sets the module system for the program.
 See more: https://www.typescriptlang.org/tsconfig#module.
 Default: `"ESNext"`